Expanding Medicaid providers to advance health equity initiatives

 Guarantee funding for administrative staff

 CalAIM represents a radical reimagining of community health.
-That means the housing- and food-oriented CBOs closest to hard-to-reach populations are unlikely to have Medicaid-standard billing tools and HIPAA-compliant systems, or prior experience implementing either of them.
+That means the housing- and food-oriented CBOs closest to hard-to-reach populations are unlikely to have Medicaid-standard billing tools and HIPAA-compliant systems, or prior experience implementing either.
 With extremely limited budgets, they may not be able to invest in compliance and administration without upfront support.

 Get help as a provider